ARION

 “It’s the external radiation shields.
 Their thickness and the way they fit to the hull keeps the hatch from seating properly.”

-Will Andresen looked over at David Gordon, a heavyset mechanic oriented upside down from his perspective.
+Will Andresen looked over at David Gordon, a heavyset mechanic that was oriented upside down from his perspective.
 The pair of engineers were in EVA suits outside Arion-1 to solve the latest problem plaguing the final days before launch.
 Most of the interstellar vessel had already been loaded with equipment, supplies, live cargo and personnel.
 It took time to get everyone into cryo, so there had been a constant stream of traffic between the ship and the station while the mechanics, engineers and assemblers rushed to get the final checklists accomplished.

 “We’re going to have to remove the shields from this section and modify them so they don’t interfere with the seals,” Andresen complained.
 “We may as well get started on it, although we are so far behind that we’re in the weeds right now!”